 When the bus is idle, SCL and SDA are both high.
-The master device initiates a serial bus operation by generating a start condition, which is defined as a high-to-low transition on the SDA line while SCL is high.
-The slave device connected to the bus responds to the start condition and shifts in the next eight data bits under the control of the serial clock.
-These eight data bits consist of a 7-bit address, plus a read/write bit, which is 0 if data is to be written to a device, and 1 if data is to be read from a device.
+The master device initiates a serial bus operation by generating a start condition, which is defined as a high-to-low transition on the SDA low while SCL is high.
+The slave device connected to the bus responds to the start condition and shifts in the next eight data bits under control of the serial clock.

+These eight data bits consist of a 7-bit address, plus a read/write (R/\overline{W}) bit that is 0 if data is to be written to a device, and 1 if data is to be read from a device.
 Each slave device on an I2C bus must have a unique address.
-The address of the AD5398A is 0001100; however, 0001101, 0001110, and 0001111 address the part because the last two bits are unused/don't care (see Figure 18 and Figure 19).
-Because the address plus R/\overline{W} bit always equals eight bits of data, another way of looking at it is that the write address of the AD5398A is 0001 1000 (0x18) and the read address is 0001 1001 (0x19).
-Again, Bit 6 and Bit 7 of the address are unused, and, therefore, the write addresses can also be 0x1A, 0x1C, and 0x1E, and the read address can be 0x1B, 0x1D, and 0x1F (see Figure 18 and Figure 19).
+The address of the AD5821A is 0001100; however, 0001101, 0001110, and 0001111 address the part because the last two bits are unused/don't cares (see Figure 22 and Figure 23).
+Because the address plus the R/W bit always equals eight bits of data, the write address of the AD5821A is 00011000 (0x18) and the read address is 00011001 (0x19) (see Figure 22 and Figure 23).

 At the end of the address data, after the R/\overline{W} bit, the slave device that recognizes its own address responds by generating an acknowledge (ACK) condition.
-This is defined as the slave device pulling SDA low while SCL is low before the ninth clock pulse, and keeping it low during the ninth clock pulse.
-Upon receiving an ACK, the master device can clock data into the AD5398A in a write operation, or it can clock it out in a read operation.
-Data must change either during the low period of the clock, because SDA transitions during the high period define a start condition as described previously, or during a stop condition as described in the Data Format section.
+This is defined as the slave device pulling SDA low while SCL is low before the ninth clock pulse and keeping it low during the ninth clock pulse.
+Upon receiving the ACK, the master device can clock data into the AD5821A in a write operation, or it can clock it out in a read operation.
+Data must change either during the low period of the clock (because SDA transitions during the high period define a start condition), or during a stop condition, as described in the Data Format section.

 I2C data is divided into blocks of eight bits, and the slave generates an ACK at the end of each block.
-The AD5398A requires 10 bits of data; two data-words must be written to it when a write operation occurs, or read from it when a read operation occurs.
-At the end of a read or write operation, the AD5398A acknowledges the second data byte.
+Because the AD5821A requires 10 bits of data, two data-words must be written to it when a write operation occurs, or read from it when a read operation occurs.
+At the end of a read or write operation, the AD5821A acknowledges the second data byte.
 The master generates a stop condition, defined as a low-to-high transition on SDA while SCL is high, to end the transaction.